uiceds/project-team-ads/manuscript.md

 ### 2.3.
 Correlation of input parameters with output parameters

 <p align="justify">
-The preprocessing phase proceeded with the plotting of Pearson correlation matrices (Figure 5) to elucidate relationships between dependent and independent variables.
+The preprocessing phase proceeded with the plotting of Pearson correlation matrices [Figure 5](fig:Fig.5) to elucidate relationships between dependent and independent variables.
 This comprehensive graph displays pairwise correlations through Pearson correlation coefficients, ranging from -1 to +1.
 Diagonal entries show perfect correlation (1), while non-diagonal entries exhibit coefficients between -1 and +1, indicating varying degrees of correlation.
 In the graph template used for this article, blue the color shows the direction of the correlation, and the size of the circle shows magnitude/extent of correlation.
 Positive coefficients signify direct relationships, and negative coefficients indicate inverse relationships.
-This analysis, mathematically expressed through the Pearson correlation coefficient (r) equation (1), provides valuable insights into variable interactions, informing the development of a robust ML model.
+This analysis, mathematically expressed through the Pearson correlation coefficient (r) [Eq 2](#eq:Eq 2), provides valuable insights into variable interactions, informing the development of a robust ML model.
 </p>

 \begin{equation}